 Inter-Faith Food Shuttle:

-A hunger-relief organization that feeds people, teaches skills for self-sufficiency and grows access to local food for communities in need.
-Volunteers help recover and distribute good food that would otherwise go wasted, glean local farmers’ field for excess produce, work on our Teaching Farm, pack weekend meals for children through the BackPack Buddies program, pack, and deliver groceries to the elderly, assist in teaching nutrition education, or assist in the warehouse.
+The Food Shuttle pioneers innovative, transformative solutions designed to end hunger in our community.
+Volunteers help recover and distribute good food that would otherwise go wasted, work on our Farm and urban learning gardens, pack and deliver food to children and seniors, assist in teaching nutrition education, or assist in the warehouse.